loopwerk/loopwerk.io/content/apps/skippit.md

 ---

 # Skippit
 "Skippit is a new type of first date that uses video calling to replace the expensive Ubers, awkward first drinks, and cat-fishing that’s common in most dating apps."
+Skippit later rebranded and became the [Lolly dating app](https://www.thelollyapp.com).